Memorable Manitobans: Henry George Mayes (1880-1928)

 Born at Northampton, England on 14 February 1880, son of Thomas Percy and Rosa Mayes, he was educated at Northampton Grammar School.
 In 1900, he joined the Cape Mounted Rifles as a trooper, serving through Boer War and earning the King’s and Queen’s medals and five-clasps, and retiring after his marriage.
 He came to Winnipeg in 1909 and opened a tannery with H. A. Mullins, known as Mullins Tanning and Manufacturing Company, reorganized the following year as the Winnipeg Tanning Company with E. A. James as President and himself Managing Director and Vice-President.

 During the First World War, he went overseas as a founding member of the Fort Garry Horse, going to France in 1914 as a Captain and returning to Canada in 1916 as a Major.
 He set up Bayonet Fighting Schools, was promoted to Lieutenant-Colonel, and was appointed head of physical training to the Canadian Air Force.
-He was sent to London in 1917 to do a similar job for the RAF, being awarded an MBE in January 1918.
+He was sent to London in 1917 to do a similar job for the Royal Air Force, being awarded an MBE in January 1918.

 In 1908, he married Frances Hazard (?-?), daughter of Herbert Hazard, of New York and Newport, Rhode Island.
 He was a member of the Garry Club, Adanac Club, Winnipeg Golf Club, Winnipeg Tennis Club, Winnipeg Racquet Club, Conservative party, and Anglican church.
 In 1911, he lived at the Moxam Court, Winnipeg.
 A keen tennis player, he held championships won in England and South Africa and, later, was tennis champion in Manitoba (1910).
 After the First World War, he became a regular on the international tennis circuit, playing in his last Wimbledon Singles in 1927.
 He was also a prominent polo player.